populationgenetics/exercises/Population_structure/ExerciseStructure_2026.md

 Save/screenshot the plot for later.
 Close R by typing `q()` and hit `Enter` (no need to save the workspace).

 **Q12 Looking at all the results (PCA and admixture K=2, K=3, and K=4)**
-- **Q12.1 Do the admixture and PCA analysis correspond with the known geography?**
+- **Q12.1 Are the admixture and PCA analysis results consistent with the known geography?**
 - **Q12.2 Which number of ancestral populations do you find the most likely?**
 - **Q12.3 What are the possible explanations for the K=4 admixture results?**
 - **Q12.4 Does it look like we have admixed samples?**